 TCPA laws are much broader.
-They are not specific to education and apply to everyone, whether they're current students, parents, alumni or even prospective students.
-It's also a best practice keep all regulations currently in place for phone call and email communications and apply them to all texting communications as well.
+They are not specific to education and apply to everyone, whether they're current students, parents, alumni, or even prospective students.
+It's also a best practice to keep all regulations currently in place for a phone call and email communications and apply them to all texting communications as well.

 When Should Schools Text Students?

 Although the open rate for text messaging is close to 100%, this only applies when the messages are not spam.
 If students receive dozens of texts from their school that they're just not interested in, they'll start to ignore the messages in the same way that they ignore spam phone calls and emails.

 Even if it's legal to text a student, each text needs to be timely, relevant, and offer some kind of value.
 For example, current and prospective students will want to receive informational texts including reminders about deadlines, updates from their admission counselors, and new information from their advisors.

 Obtaining Written Consent

 The TCPA requires schools to have consent from their recipients, regardless of whether they're students, parents, faculty or staff.
 This means that before considering texting as an appropriate form of communication, schools need to get their written consent.
 There are a few different ways to get this.